thorbjornwolf/QANTA2/development_notes.md

 ## Evaluation
 - [ ] Evaluate the trained model's performance on the test set.

+## Usability
+- [ ] Make it crystal clear what the expected input format is for preprocessing
+- [ ] Make it crystal clear what the expected input format is for the QANTA model
+- [ ] Ensure that every method has documentation for all arguments, and for the output
+- [ ] Provide examples

 ## General checklist
 - Did you document your code well?
 Could your girlfriend/parent/computerphobic cousin tell what is going on in the code?